 Your education is our top priority.
 At DMU, it is so important to us t hat you receive a high-quality teaching and learning experience in the safest way possible, with enhanced study and technical support to ensure you have all the tools you need to excel.

-Our flexible, blended approach will feature a mix of both online and face-to-face teaching.
-All students will receive some ‘live’ learning every week, this will be provided online or - where it is safe to do so - face-to-face.
+Our flexible teaching methods feature both online and face-to-face delivery.
+All students will receive some ‘live’ learning every week, either digitally or - where it is safe to do so - face-to-face.

 Take a look at your Student Handbook